SekmehtDR/Crafters-Union/README.md

-# scripts-lab
+# Crafters-Union

-home for all things crafters union!
+Home for all things crafters union!

 - cu-monitor: ruby/lich script monitors for game events and pushes them to a discord webhook.